eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 can be connected through routers:

     * :ref:`discovery_server_partitioning_option1`:
-      Connecting the clients to several servers, so that the clients belong several networks.
+      Connecting the clients to several servers, so that the clients belong to several networks.
     * :ref:`discovery_server_partitioning_option2`:
       Connecting one server to another, so that the networks are linked together.
     * :ref:`discovery_server_partitioning_option3`: